 Cheques and money orders (effective 1 October 2021)

-We’ll no longer accept cheques and money orders in EBD bags.
-You’ll still be able to deposit cheques and money orders using our Express Cheque Deposit service.
+We no longer accept cheques and money orders in EBD bags.
+You’re still able to deposit cheques and money orders using our Express Cheque Deposit service.

 Watch our short video to learn more about what these changes mean for your business.